-On a national scale, the festivals of Myanmar are almost exclusively Buddhist and take place according to the lunar calendar.
+On a national scale, the festivals of Myanmar (Burma) are almost exclusively Buddhist and take place according to the lunar calendar.

 The largest and most important of Myanmar's national festivals is Thingyan, the Theravada Buddhist New Year celebration during which everyone throws water at each other in a traditional purification ritual.
 Pagoda festivals also play an important part in the festival calendar of each locality, commemorating important events in a temple's history and usually celebrated during the dry season.